alimj12/ARTI-308-Machine-Learning/Lab10/README.md

 **The Goal:**

 In this project, I implemented a Support Vector Machines (SVM) model to classify different species of Iris flowers.
-The objective was to analyze biological measurements—such as sepal and petal dimensions—to build a high-precision classifier capable of distinguishing between three related species: Setosa, Versicolor, and Virginica.
+The objective was to analyze biological measurements such as sepal and petal dimensions to build a high precision classifier capable of distinguishing between three related species: Setosa, Versicolor, and Virginica.

 **What I Did:**